galihsukmana/Green_Car_Analysis/README.md

 I have shared the visualizations and interactive dashboards created during this analysis on my Tableau Public profile.
 You can explore the visualizations by visiting [my Tableau Public link](https://public.tableau.com/views/Dashboard_M1_Galih/Story1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).

 I have designed the visualizations to be intuitive and informative for both enthusiasts and stakeholders interested in sustainable transportation.

+The conclusions that can be drawn from the data analysis are as follows:

+- The Bugatti brand is categorized as having the highest fuel consumption among car brands.
+- Each car type produced has specific specifications with varying fuel consumption levels.
+Based on the analysis, it is found that the Small Station Wagon type from the KIA brand is the most environmentally friendly among other cars.
+- Therefore, it is recommended that the government consider implementing emission restrictions in the future, prioritizing small-capacity cars (in terms of fuel consumption, cylinder type, and fuel type) to control the emission levels produced.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, feedback, or ideas for improving the analysis or visualizations, please feel free to reach out or submit a pull request.
 Let's collaborate and make this project even more insightful!